 Pedagogy 2.0.
 The Rapid eLearning Blog - Practical, real-world tips for e-learning success.
 Creating great interactive learning experiences requires a few core building blocks: relevant content, pull versus push, and real-world decisions.

 It’s been one of the hottest topics in education for several years running and doesn’t seem to be losing steam.
 Basically, it all started when Bergman and Sams first came across a technology that makes it easy to record videos.
-They had a lot of students that regularly missed class and saw an opportunity to make sure that missing class didn’t mean missing out on the lessons.
 Www.tedi.uq.edu.au/downloads/Biggs_Solo.pdf.
 Constructive Alignment - and why it is important to the learning process.
 What is Constructive Alignment?